 The most general set is 'data'.
 The configuration of this set allows input from time series of netCDF files.
 In future all boundary conditions will be read through this configuration, but for the momoment it is not used yet for 'older' climatological boundary conditions.
-The most important boundary conditions are those obtained from a global model (typically 3 hourly 3D fields), and these are all read using the 'data' configuration.
+The most important boundary conditions are those obtained from a global model (typically 3 hourly 3D fields), or a boundary run from LE (1 hourly resolution 3D fields) and these are all read using the 'data' configuration.